-What’s the first things that comes to your mind when you do not have a car, need to go home, and cannot be bothered with public transportation?
+What’s the first thing that comes to your mind when you do not have a car, need to go home, and cannot be bothered with public transportation?
 Uber!

 Uber has become one of the most favorite modes of transportation for many people in California and all across the country.
 While Uber is a convenient way of getting where you need to be, one study has suggested that the rising popularity of ridesharing services is responsible for an ever-increasing number of motor vehicle accident deaths on U.S. roads.